geersch/nestjs-getting-started/docs/09-add-postgresql-with-knex.md

 }
 ```

 We declare a simple repository contract using an abstract class.
 A cool feature of TypeScript is that you can also implement abstract classes, you are not limited to only implementing interfaces.
-TypeScript is able to extract the interface from the abstract class.
+TypeScript can extract the interface from the abstract class.
 The repository allows us to save and load car insurance quotes.

 Let's implement a Knex specific implementation of this abstract class.
 Add a file called `knex-car-insurance-quote.repository.ts` to the folder containing the abstract class.
 It contains the following code: